-Would you like to become an economic expert in topics such as financial decision-making by firms, fiscal or monetary policy of governments, or trade and international business?
-Then this is the programme for you.
+Would you like to become an economic expert in topics such as financial decision-making by firms, fiscal or monetary policy of governments, or economic development and international trade?

-The three-year Economics and Business Economics Bachelor's degree is entirely in English.
-You will learn how business experts and policymakers attempt to stimulate both corporate and economic activity.
-The programme will give you the theoretical tools and analytical skills needed to address complex issues.
+During the three-year BSc Economics and Business Economics (E&BE), you will study a wide range of topics like banking, finance, fiscal and monetary policy issues, economic development and sustainability, economic theory, and strategic behaviour between firms on markets.
+You will learn how business experts and policymakers attempt to stimulate both corporate and general economic activity.
+This programme will give you the theoretical tools and analytical skills needed to address complex issues.

-During the first year - the foundation year - all students take the same course units.
-In year two, you will either specialise in Business Economics, Economics or Economic Development and Globalization.
+During the 1st year - the foundation year - all students take the same course units.
+In year two, you will either specialize in Business Economics, Economics or Economic Development and Globalization.

 * Business Economics focuses on decision-making

-within an organisation from an economic point of view.
+within an organization from an economic point of view.

 * In Economics, you learn to develop models with which to obtain an understanding of economic phenomena.